luxeCMS/luxe/CONTRIBUTING.md

    pnpm check              # Check code style
    ```

-3. Document your changes with a changeset:
+3. When you are ready to merge back to the `develop` branch, document your changes with a changeset:

    ```shell
    pnpm changeset